Shangela

 Chantaize Darius Jeremy Pierce, better known by the stage name Shangela Laquifa Wadley or simply as Shangela (born November 22, 1981), is an American drag queen, reality television personality, TV producer, and actor best known for competing on RuPaul's Drag Race.
 Shangela was the first contestant eliminated in season two, and returned as a surprise contestant in the series' third season, placing sixth.
-She returned once again for the third season of RuPaul's Drag Race All Stars where she finished in joint-third/fourth place alongside winner of the first season, BeBe Zahara Benet.
+He returned once again for the third season of RuPaul's Drag Race All Stars where he finished in joint-third/fourth place alongside winner of the first season, BeBe Zahara Benet.
 Shangela has also made several television appearances and regularly performs across the United States and Canada.

 After Drag Race, Shangela appeared in numerous television series, including Community (2011), 2 Broke Girls (2012), Glee (2012), Bones (2014), The X-Files (2016), and Broad City (2019).
-She also appeared in the comedy film Hurricane Bianca (2016), its sequel Hurricane Bianca: From Russia with Hate (2018), and the musical drama film A Star is Born (2018).
-In 2019, representing A Star Is Born at the 91st Academy Awards, she became the first drag queen to walk the Oscars red carpet in drag.
-Since 2020, Shangela has co-hosted the HBO reality series We're Here, alongside fellow Drag Race contestants Bob the Drag Queen and Eureka O'Hara.
-The series has received acclaim from critics.
+He also appeared in the comedy film Hurricane Bianca (2016), its sequel Hurricane Bianca: From Russia with Hate (2018), and the musical drama film A Star is Born (2018).
+In 2019, representing A Star Is Born at the 91st Academy Awards, he became the first drag queen to walk the Oscars red carpet in drag.
+Between 2020 and 2024, Shangela co-hosted the HBO reality series We're Here, alongside fellow Drag Race contestants Bob the Drag Queen and Eureka O'Hara.
+The series received acclaim from critics.

 Early life

-Pierce was born in Lamar County, Texas, and grew up in Paris, Texas, the only child of Debra Sue Pierce (born 1959), a worker in the United States Army who traveled frequently for her work.
-He is biracial, and is of half-Saudi descent.
-His parents split when he was at a young age, after which his father returned to Saudi Arabia.
-As a result, Pierce was raised by his single mother and her large Southern Baptist family, including a grandfather who worked as a cowboy on a cattle ranch.
+Chantaize Darius Jeremy Pierce was born on November 22, 1981, in Lamar County, Texas, and grew up in nearby Paris, Texas.
+He is the only child of Debra Sue Pierce (born 1959).
+His mother worked for the United States Army and traveled frequently for her job.

+Pierce is biracial and of half-Saudi descent.
+His parents separated when he was very young, after which his father returned to Saudi Arabia.
+Pierce was subsequently raised by his mother and her large Southern Baptist family.

+His grandfather worked as a cowboy on a cattle ranch and became the father figure in his life following his parents' separation.
 His grandfather died in 2000.

-He was a cheerleader in high school, and began dressing in drag for creative projects for English classes.
+While attending high school, Pierce was a cheerleader and first experimented with drag by dressing in drag for creative English class projects.
+He later attended Southern Methodist University, where he earned a Bachelor of Arts degree.